dstoyer/CS290-Server-Side-Examples/node_workspace/practice_activity/practice_notes.md

 	+ I've found that, while concepts are similar (asynchronous calls are needed), I need to use the Express/Handlebars way of doing things to make this work in the to-do app.
+	+ I've been circling around getting asynchronous calls to work properly.
+	  I've tried doing a request call in a helper function, but found that the page does not update with a new background color.
+	+ I think that I might have to change the script to make a GET call with the Open Weather request first, then do a POST to the page.
+		+ Further introspection has me convinced that it shouldn't make a difference whether the call to Open Weather is in a GET or POST function.
+	+ I have tried using node modules: async, then-request, sync-request (not good to use for client/server apps).
+I think I might have to go back to trying a hybrid of handlebars and a conventional ajax script for updating the css values.